-When aftermarket parts are used insurance companies or consumers can save money on the cost of repairs, in the end it saves insurance companies and consumers money.
-If insurance companies pay out less in claims, and find ways to cost effectively repair vehicles after a car accident, then it reduces their total losses.
+When aftermarket parts are used by insurance companies or consumers it can save money on the cost of repairs, in the end, it saves insurance companies and consumers money.
+If insurance companies pay out less in claims and find ways to cost-effectively repair cars after a car accident, then it reduces their total losses.
 When total losses paid out by insurance companies are less, then consumers benefit from paying less for insurance overall.
 When insurers pay high losses, they may have to adjust their overall car insurance rates and this does not just affect you, it affects all consumers.

 - Generic or aftermarket parts may be more readily available than original manufacturer parts, so it saves the consumer time in how long they wait before the car gets repaired.

 - Aftermarket parts may also have longer warranties than original car parts or OEM parts

 Because the insurance industry is regulated at the state level, the decision to use or not to use aftermarket parts is determined state-by-state.
 Some states allow insurance companies the use of generic or aftermarket parts without consumers consent, some states require the consumer to be notified that non-OEM, generic or aftermarket parts were used on their vehicle, others require consumer consent for the use of aftermarket parts, and in a few states the use of aftermarket parts to repair a vehicle is banned.